mapzen/styleguide/contribute.md

 ### Image assets

 - SVG is preferred over JPG, PNG, SVG is recommended to be optimized through [SVGO](https://github.com/svg/svgo).
+- When PNG is used, it is recommended to use a PNG compresser such as [TinyPNG](https://tinypng.com/).
+(There is [cli version of it](https://github.com/tinify/tinify-nodejs) too!)
 - Image assets that were replaced by datauri are going into `src/image-assets/`

 ### Accessiblity